Quick Answer

 Customers ask where to upload pictures.
 Staff members share different links.
 Some photos land in private messages while others sit on phones.
 When photos matter for marketing, records, or memories, this scatter creates extra work.

-In a retail setting, Sarah runs a women’s clothing boutique and hosts seasonal styling events.
-Customers take fitting room selfies and group photos.
-Sarah wants permission-based photos she can reuse later.
-Without a clear system, she spends time tracking people down for images and approvals.
+In a retail setting, a boutique hosting seasonal styling events sees customers taking fitting room selfies and group photos.
+The shop wants permission-based photos it can reuse later.
+Without a clear system, the owner spends time tracking people down for images and approvals.

-In professional services, Rachel runs a marketing agency and hosts workshops.
-Attendees take photos of slides, whiteboards, and group activities.
+In professional services, a marketing agency hosting workshops deals with attendees photographing slides, whiteboards, and group activities.
 Sharing files after the event takes multiple emails and reminders.

 Photo sharing breaks down when the path is unclear.
 QR codes help by giving people one visible, scannable option at the moment photos are taken.